EXPANDED SCOPE

 3.

-APPLYING WRITTEN MATERIAL BASED ON LEGAL PASSAGES - Candidates will be provided with a reading
+MATERIAL BASED ON LEGAL PASSAGES-Candidates will be provided with a

-passage taken from a published law or regulation and be required to answer one
+reading passage taken from a published law or regulation and be required to

-or more questions based on that passage.
-The questions may require the
+answer one or more questions based on that passage.
+The questions may require

 described in the question(s) or summarize all or part of the passage.
 All factual information needed to answer these questions is